 Most mental health institutions are now acknowledging the benefits of photography as a form of therapy.
 The therapeutic effect of photography brings calmness and healing that benefits a person’s mental condition.
 Photography also produces a positive change in an individual’s life as photography gives a sense of interactive societal involvement.

 The type of photography that does not require any professional skills is called therapeutic photography.
-Taking photos or photographs allows a person to focus on valuable things in life such as nature, scenery, different objects, technology, the beauty of a person, and diverse culture.
+Taking pictures or photographs allows a person to focus on valuable things in life such as nature, scenery, different objects, technology, the beauty of a person, and diverse culture.
 The different ways a person perceives a photographic subject in both inner and outer landscape is essential.
-The little things captured in those photos can become symbolic that an individual can share his appreciation in the various creations of life.
+The little things captured in those pictures can become symbolic that an individual can share his appreciation in the various creations of life.
 Therefore, the more he values what’s around him, the less he can develop a mental health condition.

 Appreciating The Beauty Of The World Through Photography